tigerfarm/arduino/Altair101/asm/programs/README.md

 opCallRet.asm           CALL and RET : work fine.
                         Single call and return.
 opCallMultiple.asm      Multiple call and returns, call with calls in the call.
-I.E. stacked calls. opPushPop.asm           PUSH RP : Push a register pair (RP) onto the stack: B:C, D:E, H:L. To do, push flags.
+I.E. stacked calls. opPushPop.asm           PUSH RP : Push a register pair (RP) onto the stack: B:C, D:E, H:L. Push register A and flags.
                         Pop : Pop a register pair (RP) from the stack: B:C, D:E, H:L. To do, pop flags. opLdaSta.asm            STA a: Store register A data to an address a(hb:lb).
                         LDA a: Load register A with the data at the address a(hb:lb).